gflohr/qgoda-site/en/docs/excluding-files.md

 ## Excluding Files From Being Watched

 There is another configuration variable `C:exclude_watch` that specifies files and directories that should not be watched.
-If you omit that variable, the contents of `exclude` is taken instead.
+If you omit that variable, the contents of `C:exclude` is taken instead.

-Note that Qgoda by default re-includes the directories `P:_views` and `P:_includes`.
+Note that Qgoda by default re-includes the directory `P:_views`.

 Example: